Chris Taylor Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 17th in MLB.
+- The Pirates pitching staff is 16th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Pirates have the ninth-ranked team ERA among all MLB pitching staffs (3.64).
+- The Pirates' 3.78 team ERA ranks 10th across all league pitching staffs.

-- Pirates pitchers combine to surrender 20 home runs (0.9 per game), the sixth-fewest in the league.
+- Pirates pitchers combine to surrender 21 home runs (0.9 per game), the fifth-fewest in baseball.

-- Oviedo gets the start for the Pirates, his fifth of the season.
-He is 2-1 with a 2.22 ERA and 25 strikeouts through 24 1/3 innings pitched.
+- Contreras (2-1) gets the starting nod for the Pirates in his fifth start of the season.
+He's put together a 4.57 ERA in 21 2/3 innings pitched, with 19 strikeouts.

-- The right-hander last appeared on Wednesday against the Colorado Rockies, when he tossed six innings, allowing one earned run while giving up three hits.
+- The righty last pitched on Thursday against the Cincinnati Reds, when he went 6 2/3 innings, allowing one earned run while giving up five hits.

+- The 23-year-old has a 4.57 ERA and 7.9 strikeouts per nine innings across four games this season, while allowing a batting average of .284 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.